dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    and 60 per cent, was consequently opposed by the operation of the Bank, which discounted at the legal interest of six per cent.
-They were further supported by the speculators in the funding scheme, who were calculating to draw from the public an annual interest of 20 and 30 per cent, and encrease the value of the capital in their hands at least one hundred per cent.
+They were further supported by the speculators in the funding scheme, who were calculating to draw from the public an annual interest of 20 and 30 per cent. and encrease the value of the capital in their hands at least one hundred per cent.
 This is a caracature which the public are truly interested in having explained.
-What but this .could bring an assemblyman of the constitutional party and an usurer together.
+What but this could bring an assemblyman of the constitutional party and an usurer together.

    Unjust measures must be supported by unjust means.
 No sooner was their scheme reprobated by men of integrity and independent principles, but invention was put to the rack, and truth to defiance, to weaken the credit of those who opposed the injustice of their proceedings.
-This man was bribed and that man was hired, and slander and falsehood, the ministering angels of malevolence, had full employment.
+This man was bribed and that man was hired, and slander and falshood, the ministering angels of malevolence, had full employment.

-   So far as any of their insinuations regard me, I put them to defiance, I challenge any man amongst them to come forth and made the assertion.
+   So far as any of their insinuations regard me, I put them to defiance, I challenge any man amongst them to come forth and make the assertion.
 I dare them to it; and with all the calm composure of integrity disdain their insinuations, and leave them to lick the file and bleed away their venom.
 An insinuation, which a man who makes it does not believe himself,